Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused quest objectives to keep being displayed when loading a save game from within a quest.
 - The current day and month within a scenario is now displayed.
-The Germanic and Anglo-Saxon civilizations use the Anglo-Saxon calendar for month names.
+The Germanic and Anglo-Saxon civilizations use the Anglo-Saxon calendar for day of the week and month names.
 - The minimum resolution for the game is now 1024.

 * Modding
 - Made substantial progress in allowing for separation between scripts and data.
-Terrain types can now be defined in data files (.cfg), placed within the /data/ folder.
+Animations, characters, icons, map templates, missile types, terrain types, unit types, sounds can now be defined in data files (.cfg), placed within the /data/ folder.
 The .cfg files within the /data/ folder (or in a subfolder within it) of a mod is now parsed automatically by the game on start.

 * Terrain
 - Fixed issue which caused walls to regrow when destroyed if built on top of cleared forests.